 The years of leading and managing though always felt right, even when everything was going wrong, and it quite often did.
 What I did over that long path of time, was to learn.
-I realised early on that life was about learning.
-First of all I had to learn about other people, then myself, and ultimately that real learning which only occurs around relationships.
+I realised early in that life was about learning.
+First of all, I had to learn about other people, then myself, and ultimately that real learning which only occurs around relationships.

 Having dedicated myself to a path of self-learning over the years, I would contend that the most satisfying purpose in life is to learn and uncover one’s own real self.
 In this respect, I now know that learning about one’s self is not to make a better person.
 But rather to uncover the person which was always there.
 That is true for all of us.

 What I also discovered on my learning journey was that as my self-awareness grew and where my leadership development model came into being, so did my understanding and ability as a leader and manager.
 For someone who hasn’t undertaken a path of self-learning, it might sound self-centred and egocentric.
 But it isn’t.
 What I have learned is that as self-awareness grows, so does your regard, concern and respect and understanding of and for others.
 I also believe a true leader does not lead per say, but brings out the best in others, consciously or unconsciously helping them to unwrap their own true selves.

 Sometime last year I spent some time with MBA Students and we were talking about modern leadership.
 We looked at the many problems with the world, with politics, and with the business.
 We examined the many crises leaders must be tasked with.
 They are enormous tasks which need great leadership and vision.
 When I asked them what skills leaders needed across the board to cope with what was to come.
 This is what they said.

 Our leaders need “Integrity: Credibility: Wisdom: Courage: Consistency: Social Intelligence: Charisma: Vision: Communication: Appreciation: Decision making: Fairness: Justice: Rational: Creativity: Honesty: Open-mindedness”